apache/couchdb/share/doc/src/intro/api.rst

 document revisions are on *source* that are not yet on *target*, and will proceed  to move the missing documents and revisions over.

-We'll take an in-depth look at replication later in the book; in this chapter, we'll just show you how to use it.
+We'll take an in-depth look at replication in the document :ref:`replication/intro`;
+in this document, we'll just show you how to use it.

 First, we'll create a target database.
 Note that CouchDB won't automatically create a target database for you, and will return a replication failure if